akshayBhardwaj23/takeover-done/docs/deployment/STAGING_SETUP_GUIDE.md

 ## 🎯 Overview

 **What we're setting up:**

 - ✅ Staging web app on Vercel (FREE - preview deployment)
 - ✅ Staging worker on Railway (~$5/month)
 - ✅ Staging database on Supabase (free tier available)
 - ✅ Redis on Upstash (free tier available)
 - ✅ Staging Shopify test app
 - ✅ Staging Mailgun configuration

+## 🌳 Branch Strategy (IMPORTANT!)

+**Recommended: Two Branches**

+- ✅ **`main` branch** → Production (live for users)
+  - Auto-deploys to production URL
+  - Uses Production environment variables
+- ✅ **`staging` branch** → Staging (for testing)
+  - Auto-deploys to preview URL
+  - Uses Preview environment variables

+**How it works:**

+1. Vercel connects to your repo and uses `main` as Production Branch
+2. You create a `staging` branch
+3. When you push to `main` → Production deployment
+4. When you push to `staging` → Preview deployment (staging)
+5. Environment variables are set separately for Production vs Preview

+**Why this is better:**

+- ✅ Same codebase, different environments
+- ✅ Test changes in staging before merging to `main`
+- ✅ Production stays stable while you test
+- ✅ Automatic deployments for both

+**Alternative (Not Recommended):** Using `main` for both staging and production would require:

+- Two separate Vercel projects (complex)
+- Manual switching between environments (error-prone)
+- No easy way to test before production

 ---